casualGamer-dev/Nuon/doc/HACKING/GettingStarted.md

      you might be looking for a way to contribute.

-     Many people have gotten started by looking for an area where they personally felt Tor was underperforming, and investigating ways to fix it.
+     Many people have gotten started by looking for an area where they personally felt Nuon was underperforming, and investigating ways to fix it.
 If you're looking for ideas, you can head to [gitlab](https://gitlab.torproject.org) our bug tracking tool and look for tickets that have received the "First Contribution" label: these are ones